ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 3am, then patchy fog and scattered showers and thunderstorms.
 Mostly cloudy,
          with a low around 74.
-Northeast wind around 3 mph.
+East southeast wind around 2 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">